hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

   Use text styling to emphasize primary/secondary parts of a message, e.g., use gray color/italic for citations or apply syntax highlighting to code sections.
   Insert links to mentioned objects such as other conversations or code objects (e.g., classes or selectors).
+  Maybe also show other conversations or code objects that refer to the current conversation/contribution.

   Support the user to write useful messages, e.g., remind of missing attachments or note very short messages.